AxlLind/AdventOfCode2021/README.md

 Huge thanks to everyone who makes AoC possible!

 To run any of the solutions use the command `cargo run --release --bin DAY_NUMBER`.
+You can see the output for each solution [here](./Output.md).

 ![all stars](./screenshots/all_stars.png)